toolkit-for-ynab/toolkit-for-ynab/README.md

 #### ES2015?
 What's that?
-We've decided that it's better to use the latest and greatest than to wait for browsers to support all the nice new syntax of ES2015.
-If you're uncomfortable with the new syntax, feel free to use standard Javascript syntax from days of yore.
-It still works.
+We've decided that it's better to use the latest and greatest than to wait for browsers to support all the nice newer syntax landing in Javascript.
+If you have any concerns or questions don't hesitate to reach out to us in an issue and ask for an invite to our Slack so you can collaborate with the team.

 #### Your ESLint style checker is annoying as heck!
 I don't code that way!
 We have a large number of contributors who each bring their own style to the code base.